jedisct1/rust-seekable-stream-cipher/README.md

 Even with round reduction, ChaCha20 is slow.
 It may be due to inefficient compiler optimizations, but even in Zig, Ascon and Keccak-based constructions were shown to have good performance on WebAssembly compared to other constructions.

 This crate implements both an Ascon-based stream cipher and a Keccak-based stream cipher.
 Both options are decent choices for WebAssemby, and are built on conventional NIST-blessed building blocks.

+Performance can be improved by using SIMD instructions, but they are not stable nor universally supported by WebAssembly runtimes yet.